cmu-mars/cmu-robotics/documents/p2-cp1.md

 might interact.
 This means that the consumption of the robot is bigger than the consumptions of each of the Kinect and Localization individually.

-In this challenge problem, both discharge and charge of the robot is controlled, not by law of the physics for battery but as an arbitrary function that looks similar to power model that exist in the literature but with different coefficients that meant to simulate discharge and charge
+In this challenge problem, discharge of the robot is controlled, not by law of the physics for battery but as an arbitrary function that looks similar to power model that exist in the literature but with different coefficients that meant to simulate discharge and charge